How much can I claim?

 This page explains how much childcare support can be claimed through the childcare element of universal credit and what costs can be included in each assessment period.

 The amount of the childcare element in any assessment period is 85% of the charges for relevant childcare, subject to a maximum of £646.35 for one child or £1,108.04 for two or more children.
 (The percentage of childcare costs allowed in universal credit increased from 70% to 85% from April 2016.)

-If you are a full (digital) service claimant then you can only claim these amounts for costs paid that are attributable to that particular assessment period (we explain below what this means).
+If you are a full service claimant then you can only claim these amounts for costs paid that are attributable to that particular assessment period (we explain below what this means).

 Assessment periods and childcare costs

-If you are a digital/full service area claimant you can claim for charges paid in that assessment period for any relevant childcare but only if those charges are attributable to that assessment period.
+You can claim for charges paid in that assessment period for any relevant childcare but only if those charges are attributable to that assessment period.

 To be attributable to an assessment period those costs: